brunokiafuka/jokely-cli/readme.md

 <br/><br/><br/>

 ### Install locally
-After cloning the repository, navigate to the project repository and run on your terminal the following command `npm install -g .` to install the CLI globally on your machine.
+After cloning the repository, navigate to the project repository and run on your terminal the following command:
+-  `npm install -g .` to install the CLI globally on your machine.

 > Make sure you install the dependencies by running `npm install or yarn`.